PredixDev/px-iconography-design/README.md

 # px-iconography-design

-The px-iconography-design module defines styles for icon sets like FontAwesome.
+The Predix UI Iconography module defines styles for icon sets like FontAwesome.

 ## Dependencies

-Predix UI's Iconography module depends on the third party Font Awesome library:
+The `px-iconography-design` module depends on the third party Font Awesome library:

 * [Font Awesome](http://fontawesome.io)

 ## Installation

-Install this module using bower
+Install this module using bower:

     bower install --save px-iconography-design